levigroker/SegueTest/README.md

 SegueTest
 ===========

 This is a test application to illustrate an issue with UITabBarController and custom rewind segues.
+This has been posted to Stack Overflow: [http://stackoverflow.com/questions/27069709/using-a-custom-unwind-segue-from-within-a-uitabbarcontrollers-more-tab](http://stackoverflow.com/questions/27069709/using-a-custom-unwind-segue-from-within-a-uitabbarcontrollers-more-tab)

 #### The Question